What Counts as a Legal Fiduciary Relationship?

 Losing someone you love is hard enough without having to worry about their estate being properly managed.
 As a beneficiary, you place tremendous trust in the executor, trustee, or other appointed fiduciary – but when communication breaks down or mismanagement is afoot, that trust can quickly erode.

 You may feel powerless, but you’re not without options.
-With knowledge of your fiduciary relationship and the right fiduciary litigation attorney on your side, you can hold your unreliable or dishonest fiduciary accountable.
-At Gaslowitz Frankel, our sole focus is protecting your rights and ultimately recovering what’s yours, ensuring your trustee-beneficiary relationship is airtight.
+With knowledge of your fiduciary relationship and the right fiduciary litigation attorney on your side, you can hold an unreliable or dishonest fiduciary accountable.
+At Gaslowitz Frankel, our sole focus is protecting your rights and ultimately recovering what’s yours.

 Before consulting a law firm, it’s important to understand your particular fiduciary relationship.
-Explore the common types of fiduciary relationships and common breaches within them, and get your next steps as a beneficiary who’s been wronged.
+Let’s explore the common types of fiduciary relationships—and their most common breaches—so you know what to do if you’re a beneficiary who’s been wronged.

 Common Fiduciary Relationships